-Q: I’m thinking about using a reverse mortgage as a way to pay for long-term care, if needed, instead of paying premiums on a long-term care insurance policy that I may never use.
+Q: I’m thinking about using a reverse mortgage as a way to pay for LTC, if needed, instead of paying premiums on a LTC insurance policy that I may never use.
 I don’t have a mortgage, and my home is worth $500,000.
 I’m 66, my wife is younger than me, and we are relatively healthy with family history of longevity.
 We don’t have anyone to leave our home to.
 We already have the funds to pay for one to two years in a nursing home, but the reverse mortgage loan would certainly reduce the amount of our own funds we might need for such a placement.
 FYI: I worked for many years in the nursing home industry, and I know that most nursing home residents do not survive for much more than a year. — Alan Rubin, Wading River, N.Y.

 A: The answer you get to this question depends on whom you ask.
 Reverse mortgage experts will say one thing: Yes.
-Long-term care insurance experts will say another: No. And fee-only fiduciaries will likely detail the pros and cons to your plan, the trade-offs and some alternatives.
+Long Term Care insurance experts will say another: No. And fee-only fiduciaries will likely detail the pros and cons to your plan, the trade-offs and some alternatives.

 Reverse mortgage limits your choice to move.
 What to do then?
-Experts including Harley Gordon, president of the Corporation for Certification for Long-Term Care, in Durham, N.C., suggest using the funds you now have earmarked to pay for long-term care, if you need it, and buying a combination — life/long-term care — insurance policy, perhaps with a one-year waiting period.
+Experts including Harley Gordon, president of the Corporation for Certification for Long-Term Care, in Durham, N.C., suggest using the funds you now have earmarked to pay for long term care, if you need it, and buying a combination — life/long term care insurance policy, perhaps with a one-year waiting period.
 Also, apply for the reverse mortgage, but use it only in the case of emergencies.